 While there are many levels of water damage, quick action in all situations is key to getting your home back to normal.

 4 Tips for Preparing Your Company for a Storm

-Make a disaster preparedness checklist
+Make a disaster preparedness checklist for your Florida company.

-Four Top Tips For Getting Your Company Ready
+Getting Your Company Storm Ready

 1. Get Insurance.
-Having the right policy in effect when a storm strikes can be a life saver.
+Having the right policy in effect when a storm strikes can be a lifesaver.
 It's a good idea to spend some time structuring a policy that makes sense for your company.
 Business interruption insurance can cover some of the expenses if the damage is so severe that normal operations are suspended.
 Claims payments can replace lost inventory and damaged equipment that is vital to your success.

 3. Make a Disaster Preparedness Checklist.
 This document will include all the information needed in a storm: important contacts of emergency services in Chuluota, FL, the location of critical equipment, shutoff valves, and emergency supplies, and the phone number of a local storm remediation team for assistance in the recovery.

 4. Spend Time on Planning.
 The more time your company spends on planning, the better its disaster preparedness will be.
 It's a good idea to consult with experts and bring in professionals to coach employees on what actions to take and not to take in times of stress.
 Organizations such as FEMA have helpful resources to help with your efforts.